J0sueTM/jusbrasil_scraper/README.md

 # JusBrasil Scrapper

-This repository is an interview challenge by the judicial company LISS.
+This repository is an interview challenge from the judicial company LISS.

-For legal advice, the data extracted isn't being sold, neither stored or used financially.
-This project is purally for educational usage.
+Legal notice: the data extracted isn't being sold, neither stored or used financially.
+This project is purely for educational usage.

 ## How to run